 - Do charges include a container rental fee?

 - What materials are acceptable?

 The below listing is for information purposes only.
-It is not an all inclusive list and it does not constitute an endorsement or approval by the County, or provide any assurances with regard to the quality of services provided.
-Please refer to the yellow pages for a full listing.
+It is not an all-inclusive list and it does not constitute an endorsement or approval by Broome County, or provide any assurances regarding the quality of services provided.

 Cardboard & Paper Recyclers